Product Sorting Services

 • Sorting can become expensive if root cause is not addressed in parallel

 A common failure mode is using sorting as a permanent workaround.
 Sorting should be temporary, while corrective actions eliminate the source of nonconformance.
+When defect definitions are unstable or the lot cannot be clearly identified, sorting may create false confidence instead of reducing risk.

 Industries Supported